 Eddie and his wife Carla offer a great assortment of fresh bakery items every morning.
 The cinnamon roll is amazing.
 They offer breakfast accompanied by their homemade bread and fresh smoothies.
 For lunch, they serve sandwiches, pizzas, and calzones.
 Gluten-free options are also available.

 They are located at Miguel Hidalgo St. Open from Tuesday to Sundays from 8 am to 4 pm.

 5. Augie’s Bar

-Located right at the malecon between Lopez Mateos Blvd and Fernando Jordan St. This is one of the most popular bars in town.
+Located right at the Malecon between Lopez Mateos Blvd and Fernando Jordan St. This is one of the most popular bars in town.
 Smiley Edilia is always there to welcome you.
-They offer happy hour and free snacks every day from 5 pm to 8 pm.
-Stop by on Wednesdays to try the traditional Chocolata BBQ clams.
+They offer a happy hour and free snacks every day from 5 pm to 8 pm.
+Stop by on Wednesdays to try the traditional Chocolate BBQ clams.

 6. El Caloron